How To Learn Portuguese

 Portuguese in Brazil

-If you want to go there and have just enough of the language to say hello and be friendly with people, then all you need to do is buy a phrasebook, try to memorize three, four or five expressions and that’s all you’ll be able to do.
+If you want to go to Brazil or some other Portuguese speaking country, and have just enough of the language to say hello and be friendly with people, then you may want to buy a phrasebook and try to memorize three, four or five expressions.
+If you are lucky you will be able to use these phrases while you are there, but you won’t understand much of what people say.
+You will probably even have trouble remembering these phrases when you want to use them.

 Generally speaking, there are a number of things that Portuguese does differently from Spanish.
-For example, if you’re familiar with romance languages, typically the auxiliary verb to indicate the past tense, is “avoir” in French, “haber” in Spanish, but in Portuguese they use “tener”.
-So that becomes the auxiliary verb and you have to get used to that.
+For example, if you’re familiar with Romance languages, typically the auxiliary verb to indicate the past tense, is “avoir” in French, “haber” in Spanish, or “avere” in Italian, but in Portuguese they use “tener” as the auxiliary verb.
+You have to get used to that, and if you are coming from another Romance language getting used to that can be difficult.

-There are some funny things they do.
-For example, ‘to think’ is not only “pensar”, it’s often ”achar”.
-Then they have very handy words like “ficar” which is ‘to be’,or ‘to get’.
-It’s has a lot of different meanings that you have to get used to in context.
+There are some other differences.
+For example, ‘to think’ is not just “pensar” as in Spanish, Italian and French, it’s also “achar”.
+Then they have very handy words like “ficar” which is ‘to be’, or ‘to get’, “ficar” or the equivalent is a word that doesn’t exist in other Western European Romance languages.
+It has a lot of different meanings that you have to get used to in context.

 Which Portuguese Should You Learn?